 He then replied, “But, where can I go–the Tea Party!?”

 His response does reveal a real concern.
 Longtime union activist and educator, Lou Siegel, once commented to me while gesturing towards the Tea Partiers, “they should have been with us.”
-In the last presidential election, labor unions were only ones able to effectively mobilize white working families, especially white men, for Obama.
-White men largely voted for McCain, except when they were union members.
+In the last presidential election, labor unions were the only ones able to effectively mobilize white working families, especially white men, for Obama.
+White men largely voted Republican, except when they were union members.
 The Tea Party anger over bank bail-outs, an unaccountable Wall Street, and an economy that does not help them is consistent with the union message and program.
 The Tea Partiers are also the result of an overall shrinking labor movement and consequent declining power of working people.

 However, a focus on “pocket book” issues is not enough, since it was a labor movement at the turn of the 20th century, which included a Tea Party element, that succeeded in passing the first racially discriminatory immigration law in the nation, the 1882 Chinese Exclusion Act, and subsequent laws such as the 1917 “Asiatic Barred Zone” which banned any immigrant of Asian descent.
 As much as this white student expressed legitimate concerns, he did inappropriately seize center stage and pushed the voices of other students of color to the side and unilaterally dismissed their experiences.
 He was so focused on his own, he couldn’t hear theirs.

 The Tea Partiers have done the same.
-Granted not all Tea Partiers condone the racist signs and statements at their events but they did push voices and stories of color to the side.
+Granted not all Tea Partiers condoned the racist signs and statements at their events but they did push voices and stories of color to the side.
 Ironically, many of them never voted for Obama in the first place but this numerical minority has affected national legislation and marginalized the experiences and concerns of the many communities of color, who mostly voted for Obama and have consistently and largely supported progressive political changes such as health care reform.

 At this same conference I attended, a 19-year old student named “Jair” stood up and told his story.
 He has spent almost his entire life in the US and currently ranks as one of the top 2 students at his college.
 “Jair” suddenly broke down and began crying and through his tears, he stated, “but no matter how hard I work and no matter what I do, I am told that I do not matter.
 I just want a normal life.”
 This student is undocumented but he had the courage to stand up and fight for his rights as a human being.